This article may contain compensated links. See our full disclosure here

 Le Cordon Bleu – the ultimate cooking school.
 Alumni include Julia Child and Mary Berry, two of my cooking heroines.
 The school offers short courses as well as their year-long programs

-✪ Combining a Paris market visit with a cooking class with a chef sounds like the perfect way to discover traditional food in Paris
+Combining a Paris market visit with a cooking class with a chef sounds like the perfect way to discover traditional food in Paris – click for more info

-✪ How about spending a few hours discovering the pastry and chocolate secrets of the Marais?
-Oui please!
-Check prices and availability of Marais tour
+Pastry and chocolate tour – How about spending a few hours discovering the pastry and chocolate secrets of the Marais?
+Oui please! – click for more info